 - Registered Providers - also known as Housing Associations, are independent not-for-profit organisations that build and manage low-cost housing for people in housing need.

-- Homes and Community Agency - is a government body that funds investment in affordable housing.
+- Homes England - is a government body that funds investment in affordable housing.

 - Private developers - assist with providing affordable housing in Peterborough.